-Ms. Burbage responded that she is not sure about all the event spaces and she thinks it varies, stating that some have the space to accommodate it and rely on tents for their event space, so they would be more hamstrung by the curfew, although there is a special exception avenue if they can demonstrate that they ALBEMARLE COUNTY PLANNING COMMISSION - December 6, 2016 have sound attenuation measures in place and believe they will not be disruptive to their neighbors - as they can go to the Board and request a special exception for those hours.
+Ms. Burbage responded that she is not sure about all the event spaces and thinks it varies, stating that some have the space to accommodate it and rely on tents for their event space, so they would be more hamstrung by the curfew, although there is a special exception avenue if they can demonstrate that they have sound attenuation measures in place and believe they will not be disruptive to their neighbors - as they can go to the Board and request a special exception for those hours.